 - You are unable to find your happy place and a peace of mind

-- You turn to alcohol and drugs to escape your life issues
+- You turn to unhealthy habits to escape your life issues

 - Your relationships are not giving you happiness

 - You do not have a vent for your stress and anger

 - You often feel unable to escape the pressure of life